-2. Early Italian Renaissance Synopsis art 162 honors
+2. Early Italian Renaissance Synopsis art

 Pazzi Chapel, Santa Croce, Florence west facade 1440- 61